 One of the major challenges of science is slowing down the advancement of Alzheimer’s.
 As we all know, few diseases can be so frustrating and sad for both patients and their families.
 That being it said, wouldn’t it be great if there were an alzheimer’s vaccine?

 There are more and more discoveries and developments in vaccines against this disease, but the number of people diagnosed with Alzheimer’s continues to increase every day.

 In fact, it’s estimated that the number of cases of Alzheimer’s will reach 135 million worldwide by 2050.
 This data, however, doesn’t mean that the disease is now more serious than before.

-It just means life expectancy has increased, and that simply approaching your 80’s makes the prevalence of Alzheimer’s more widespread.
+It just means life expectancy has increased, and that simply approaching your 80’s makes it more likely that you’ll suffer from this disease.

-All this undoubtedly raises the need to continue fighting and investing funds in research against this disease.
+All this increases the need to continue fighting and investing funds in research against this disease.

 In July 2016, a promising and well-researched study was published in various media outlets.

 Flinders University, located in Australia, and the Institute of Molecular Medicine at the University of California (USA) have developed a vaccine that could delay the onset of Alzheimer’s disease.

 According to a paper published in the journal Alzheimer’s Research & Therapy, around 99% of clinical trials to delay or prevent Alzheimer’s have failed.